ejp-rd-vp/query-builder-catalogue-directory/README.md

 - `npm i` to install missing dependencies.
 - `node catalogueDirectory.js` to start the Web-Service.
 - The directory will be available at http://localhost:3001.
+- The HOST and PORT the service is running on can be adjusted in the .env file.

 ### Query Portal